ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 : An unambiguous representation of some instant in time.

 UTC Offset:
-: An amount of time before or after UTC that defines the relationship between UTC and the local time in a particular place.
+: Difference between a given local time and UTC, usually given in negative or positive hours and minutes.
+For example, local time in New York in the wintertime is 5 hours behind UTC, so its UTC offset is "-05:00".

 Z:
-: A suffix which, when applied to a time, denotes a UTC offset of 00:00; often spoken "Zulu" from the ICAO phonetic alphabet representation of the letter "Z" (from {{Section 2 of RFC3339}}).
+: A suffix which, when applied to a time, denotes a UTC offset of +00:00; often spoken "Zulu" from the ICAO phonetic alphabet representation of the letter "Z" (from {{Section 2 of RFC3339}}).

 Time Zone: